Kunal453/DSA-30-Day-Challenges-Questions./README.md

 #### 11. You are given a string S, the task is to reverse the string word by word.
 #### 12. You're given a string S,  consisting of "{", "}", "(", ")", "[" and "]".
 Return true is S is balanced, else return false.
 #### 13. Given a Roman numeral, the task is to find its corresponding decimal value.
+#### 14. Given a string of lowercase alphabets, count all possible substrings (not necessarily distinct) that has exactly k distinct characters.